Why You Should Teach Your Children Sudoku

 Improving problem-solving skills

 They might be young, but it’s never too early to get your children involved in problem-solving.
-Sudoku has simple rules, as well as easy techniques that children will be able to apply to play the game.
+Easy Sudoku has simple rules, as well as easy techniques that children will be able to apply to play the game.
 In order to correctly fill a grid, your child will need to engage in some optimal logical thinking.

 At the same time, the challenge if solving what might seem like a regular game actually helps your child to engage with real-life problems in a more pragmatic and productive manner.